-At Idaho Power, we stand firm in our commitment to caring for the environment and balancing our hydroelectric facilities with the abundant natural resources in Idaho and eastern Oregon.
+At Idaho Power, we stand firm in our commitment to caring for the environment and balancing production of clean hydropower with abundant natural resources in Idaho and eastern Oregon.
 We are dedicated to better understanding the effects our facilities have on aquatic life and the Snake River’s ecosystem.

-Our commitment to conserving fish began with the salmon and steelhead hatchery program, starting shortly after construction of Brownlee Dam more than 50 years ago.
+Our commitment to protecting native fish began with the salmon and steelhead hatchery program more than 50 years ago, shortly after construction of Brownlee Dam.

 Additional programs protect natural populations of organisms, from the tiny Bliss Rapids snail to the prehistoric white sturgeon and powerful Chinook salmon.

-Our research continues, and our commitment to the aquatic environment remains strong.
-Our expertise in fish culture and other aquatic conservation programs will continue to benefit the region and our communities, now and in the future.
+Our research continues, such as through fish population monitoring, and our commitment to the aquatic environment remains strong.
+Our expertise in fish culture and other aquatic conservation programs will continue to benefit our region and communities, today and tomorrow.